starbends/HASA/README.md

 # How it can be used:

 i.
-Take your whole folder full of music (or just a selection of folders) and paste the directory into the var "directory_to_analyze"
+Open the executable, and feed it a file (folders coming soon...)

 ii.
-Wait Patiently... if it's a big selection of music, it could take several minutes, or potentially hours.
-It does do each file one at a time.
-This is meant for quick analysis of downloaded music.
+Wait Patiently... (it's fast) This is meant for quick analysis of downloaded music.

 iii.
-Once it is complete, it will print a .txt document of all affected files, and which folders they're located within, to the specified location of var "output_file".
+Once it is complete, it will open a plot window to analyse visually, as well as printing the true value in the console.

 # How you can help this project: